phoenix27522/simple_shell/README.md

 # simple_shell
-This is simple_shell project written by Nahom Tekle and Normich ITOUA
+This is simple_shell project is written by Nahom Tekle and Normich ITOUA